 Recover Deleted Files Not in Recycle Bin with EaseUS Data Recovery Software (Most Effective)

 Whenever you delete files, your operating system doesn't completely erase data right after they were deleted.
 In reality, the space freed is marked as available and is ready to be used to store information.
-As long as the space is not overwritten, there is a good probability that you can recover your deleted files even not in recycle bin by using professional hard drive recovery software - EaseUS Data Recovery Wizard.
+As long as the space is not overwritten, there is a good probability that you can recover your deleted files even not in recycle bin by using EaseUS Data Recovery Wizard

 This sophisticated data recovery tool enables you to recover lost data from external hard drives, emptied recycle bin, HDD, SSD, USB flash drive, Pen drive, CF/SD card, and so on.

 Although you may find several solutions altogether in this article are helpful, applying the EaseUS data recovery program is the safest and most effective one.
 Start the recovery now!